 Gonzaga Middle School opened its doors in September 2016 thanks to the inspiration, compassion and generosity of Mr. Mark Chipman, Executive Chairman of True North Sports and Entertainment, Mr. Steve Chipman, President of Birchwood Automotive Group and Mr. Bob Puchniak, past Chief Financial Officer of James Richardson and Sons Limited.

-GMS will continue to meet with community leaders in the Point Douglas and North East Downtown neighbourhoods and build relationships with the community.
+GMS continues to meet with community leaders in the Point Douglas and North East Downtown neighbourhoods participate in community service opportunities, join in community events and gatherings and build relationships with the community.

-The history of GMS is a story that is just beginning to be written.
+The history of GMS is a story that continues to be written.

 As an independent school in Manitoba, GMS only began to receive Independent School Funding from the Province after its first three years of operation.
 Given that GMS serves low-income neighbourhood families and provides an extensive program of additional support, enrichment and resources to students without tuition, it is only through growing a broad cross-section of philanthropic support from individuals, foundations and corporations within and beyond Winnipeg that GMS’ history will continue to be written.
 Consider being part of that story – fulfilling potential – one student at a time – by making a contribution through volunteering your time or donating directly to GMS.